Freak (web series)

-Freak is a television teen drama format created and produced by production company FMX (part of the FremantleMedia group).
+Freak is an online teen drama series, created by Josie Ward, and produced by production company FMX (part of the FremantleMedia group).
 The series, which was described as an "edgy, teenage coming-of-age story", featured a cast of fresh, young actors and invited the audience to be part of the creative process by choosing the music, becoming a member of the cast and helping to shape the storyline.
-The first series was sponsored by Red Bull and Procter & Gamble and was launched on July 20, 2009.

-The format was created by Josie Ward.
+The series was sponsored by Red Bull and Procter & Gamble and was launched on July 20, 2009.

 Synopsis

-FREAK follows Lucy, an online gaming addict who dresses clothes she steals from her reluctant stepbrother Ant (Sean Bourke) until she begins to realise that her gaming obsession has started to turn her into a boy.
+Freak follows Lucy, an online gaming addict who dresses in clothes she steals from her reluctant stepbrother Ant (Sean Bourke) until she begins to realise that her gaming obsession has started to turn her into a boy.
 Lucy's online friends offer advice on how to become the perfect girl and as Lucy starts to discover who she really is, she finds herself getting attention from indie kid Steve (Jamie Di Spirito) and geeky Dennis (Daniel Ormerod), receiving bad advice from Dennis' cruel fashionista sister Heather (Abi Hardingham) and stepping on the toes of Steve‟s girlfriend Kelly (Aisling Jarret).
 But does she even like the girl they created?